mwiens91/coding-competitions/README.md

 # Hi

 This is a collection of code I've written for coding competitions.
 I haven't touched up the code at all from the time of competition—as such, some of it's a bit, ah, messy (and quite fun).
+Not all of is robust, and most of it is pretty inefficient (unless it *needed* to be efficient).
 Coding competitions generally don't like contestants redistributing the working of their problems, so I haven't included them here.

 Here's a descriptions of the contests I've been in, and how my team (or just myself) did: